mrijken/check-config/docs/checkers.md

 lines = ".cache"
 ```

-## Fixable
+### Fixable

 When `--fix` is given on the cli, `check-config` will try to fix the checkers.
 However,
-sometimes you do not want to fix a checker, but just check if a previous fix is
+sometimes you do not want a fix a violation, but just check if a previous fix is
 performed correct.
 For example: you unzip a file in one checker and want to check
 whether a file is unpacked from the zip.
 In that case you do not want to create
-an empty file by the checker which checks for the file.
+an empty file by the checker which checks for the unpacked file.
 To do so, add
 `fixable = false` to your checker, like:

 ```toml